19hours/sg-statutes/Acts/Legal Profession Act.md

 shall be wholly void.

+[41/2005]

 ### Enforcement of agreements

 113\.—(1) No action or suit shall be brought or instituted upon any such agreement as is referred to in section 111.

 (2) Every question respecting the validity or effect of the agreement may be examined and determined, and the agreement may be enforced or set aside without suit or action on the application by originating summons of any person or the representatives of any person, party to the agreement, or being or alleged to be liable to pay, or being or claiming to be entitled to be paid the costs, fees, charges or disbursements in respect of which the agreement is made, by the court in which the business or any part thereof was done or a Judge thereof, or, if the business was not done in any court, then by the High Court or a Judge thereof.

-[42/2005 wef 01/01/2006]
+[42/2005]

-(3) Upon any such application, if it appears to the court or Judge that the agreement is in all respects fair and reasonable between the parties, it may be enforced by the court or Judge by rule or order, in such manner and subject to such conditions (if any) as to the costs of the summons, motion or petition as the court or Judge thinks fit.
+(3) Upon any such application, if it appears to the court or Judge that the agreement is in all respects fair and reasonable between the parties, it may be enforced by the court or Judge by rule or order, in such manner and subject to such conditions (if any) as to the costs of the application as the court or Judge thinks fit.

-[42/2005 wef 01/01/2006]
+[42/2005]

 (4) If the terms of the agreement are deemed by the court or Judge to be unfair or unreasonable, the agreement may be declared void.